thepenguinn/dmenu/README.md

 For more information on building and configuring dmenu, vist dmenu's home [page](https://tools.suckless.org/dmenu/).

-# This is broken build
+# This is a broken build

 I think I messed something up, for some reason dmenu doesn't show up when invoked.
 Need to debug.